soso-song/loqal-discussion-website/README.md

 ### Search (`/search`)
 * Submit a query from any page in the search field provided in the navigation bar.
+* Contents related to this keyword will be displayed on this page in the following three categories:
+   * Question Results: questions with keyword included in the title or content
+   * Answer Results: answers with keyword included in the content
+      * :star2: **New Feature:** Clicking on the answer result will redirect to the corresponding question page and jump to the answer location.
+   * Tag Results: questions with a tag which keyword is the exact name of the tag
 * The questions and answers containing that keyword in the title, content, or related tags will be displayed.
+:star2: **New Feature:** Clicking on a Tag from anywhere in regular user accessible webpages would redirect to the search page with tag name as search keyword.

 ### Report (`/report`)
 * Buttons for reporting questions or an answer is provided in the individual question page.